kodecocodes/swift-algorithm-club/Threaded Binary Tree/README.markdown

 has a right child but no left child, it will track its predecessor in place of its left child.

-Here is a valid "full" threaded binary tree:
+Here is an example valid "full" threaded binary tree:

 ![Full](Images/Full.png)